Michel Balinski

 Michel Louis Balinski (born Michał Ludwik Baliński; October 6, 1933 – February 4, 2019) was an American and French applied mathematician, economist, operations research analyst and political scientist.
 Educated in the United States, from 1980 he lived and worked in France.
 He was known for his work in optimisation (combinatorial, linear, nonlinear), convex polyhedra, stable matching, and the theory and practice of electoral systems, jury decision, and social choice.
 He was Directeur de Recherche de classe exceptionnelle (emeritus) of the C.N.R.S. at the École Polytechnique (Paris).
 He was awarded the John von Neumann Theory Prize by INFORMS in 2013.

 Michel Louis Balinski died in Bayonne, France.
 He maintained an active involvement in research and public appearances, his last public engagement took place in January 2019.

 Early life

 Michel Balinski was born in Geneva, Switzerland, the grandson of the Polish bacteriologist and founder of UNICEF, Ludwik Rajchman.
 Brought up by his mother Irena (Rajchman) Balinska and his grandparents, they were living in France when the Nazis invaded in 1940.
-They fled via Spain and Portugal to the United States, on a unauthorised visa signed by Eduardo Propper de Callejón.
+They fled via Spain and Portugal to the United States, on an unauthorised visa signed by Eduardo Propper de Callejón.
 He graduated from the Edgewood School in Greenwich CT in 1950, earned a B.A. degree cum laude in mathematics at Williams College in 1954 and a M.Sc. in economics at the Massachusetts Institute of Technology in 1956.
 He completed a Ph.D. in mathematics at Princeton University in 1959 under the supervision of Albert W. Tucker.